-Today is Baby Loss Awareness Day, and over the course of the last week, here at Capsule we’ve been sharing stories and information about this incredibly important topic, which, unfortunately, is very rarely spoken about.
+This week (Oct 9 -15) is Baby Loss Awareness Week, and over the course of the week, as we do each year here at Capsule, we’ll be sharing stories and information about this incredibly important topic, which, unfortunately, is very rarely spoken about.

 In NZ we don’t collect data on the number of miscarriages, but it’s estimated that between 13,000 to 15,000 women experience a miscarriage in NZ per year.
 That means for every four pregnancies, one ends in miscarriage.

 Then, there are the babies who are stillborn – who die during pregnancy or in utero after the 20th week of pregnancy.
 Each year about one in every 200 pregnancies ends in stillbirth.

 Yet, it’s a topic we rarely talk about.

 For something that happens so frequently, to so many families, it can seem entirely bizarre that it is such a taboo, hushed topic – which means that when families do go through a loss, it can feel incredibly isolating, as though no one else has ever had to go through that pain before.
 Yet, in reality, our country is scattered with families who know only too well the pain and suffering of miscarriage and baby loss.

 In the past few years, we’ve talked to several experts and Kiwis who have experienced loss first-hand.
 If you’d like to read back through these stories, a synopsis of each is below.
 Or, if you’d like to share your own story, Capsule is a safe place and we welcome your thoughts, experiences and stories – please email [email protected].

 The one message that has come up time and time again this week, is that if one thing could come out of Baby Loss Awareness Week, it would be that we talk more.
 That we don’t let this topic be the elephant in the room.
 That we open up conversations around miscarriage and baby loss, to support those families going through grief and pain, often in isolation and silence.
 Let’s start talking.